canjs/canjs/guides/state.md

 and then update the Application State's menus attribute.

-To make the OrderForm component show, and the RestaurantList component hide, we use conditional stache tags in base_template.stache, as below:
+To make the OrderForm component show, and the RestaurantList component hide, we use conditional stache tags in *base_template.stache*, as below:

 ```
 <menu id="sidebar" class="column col-sm-2 col-xs-1 sidebar-offcanvas" menus="{menus}" restaurant="{restaurant}"></menu>